sshipway/wanderer/README.md

 with your system.
 If you dont know how to do this, there's bound to be someone around who does.

+##Compiling

+Under Linux, you will need GCC, ncurses-devel, and make.

+Edit `wand_head.h` and change at least HISCOREPATH, SCREENPATH, and anything else that looks wrong.
+Make sure that the directory SCREENPATH exists and holds the screens.
+Create an empty file for the hiscore file.

+Run `make` and it should build in a second or two.
+Ignore the various warnings.

+Now you should be able to run `wanderer`.
+If the screens are unavailable it will give you an error.

+There seems to be something weird in the environment variable retrieval that doesnt work properly under 64bit GCC; you get an invalid pointer for the name which segfaults when writing the highscore or the goodbye message.

 ##Environment variables

 Wanderer uses several of these.
 Here they are...